 Materials are selected on the basis of literary stature and quality, soundness of scholarship, authority and effectiveness of presentation, support of the curriculum, and embodiment of qualities conducive to critical thought and understanding.
 Contemporary and popular authors are included, as well as those whose writings are recognized as being of enduring value.
 Materials shall be selected on the basis of content as a whole, without regard to the personal history of the author.

 Variety, diversity of thought, and a balance of viewpoints shall be a fundamental guiding principle.
-No item that has social or literary value shall necessarily be excluded because of the author’s race, nationality, lifestyle, ideology, political views, religious views or use of coarse language.
+No item that has social or literary value shall necessarily be excluded because of the author’s race, nationality, lifestyle, sexual orientation, ideology, political views, religious views or use of coarse language.

 Materials sought by faculty or staff for individual advanced research interests are generally not eligible for purchase.
 Every effort is made to assist in obtaining such items from other libraries in the Peninsula Library System or via interlibrary loan.

 Skyline College Library is not a government document depository library and therefore acquires only select government documents.